Rías Baixas: The Ultimate Guide to the Birthplace of Albariño

 To the south is the Ría de Pontevedra, located between the Ría de Vigo and the Ría de Arousa.
 It stretches inward toward Pontevedra, the city that gives it a name, and towns like Sanxenxo and Combarro dot the coastline.
 The Ons islands sit at the mouth of the ría, offering it partial protection from the waves coming in off the Atlantic.

 The third and final ría bordering the Rías Baixas appellation is the Ría de Vigo.
-It’s the southernmost estuary, located between Cape Home to the north and Cape Silleiro to the south.
+It’s the southernmost estuary and is located between Cape Home to the north and Cape Silleiro to the south.

 Here, one of the biggest and highest-quality shellfish industries in the world operates day and night.
 Driven by winds and currents, upwelling brings water toward the surface where shellfish like mussels, clams, cockles, and oysters gobble up the nutrients from deep in the ocean.